Call 7 days a week for free advice

 Travelling to Southampton by rail

-Southampton Central railway station is served by direct trains to and from many cities across the country with services to London, Bournemouth, Bristol, Birmingham and Manchester.
+Southampton Central railway station is served by direct trains to and from many cities across the country, with services to London, Brighton, Bournemouth, Bristol, Birmingham and Manchester.

 Travelling to Southampton by air

-Southampton International Airport offers flights to and from many UK and European destinations including France, Scotland, Ireland, Spain, the Channel Islands, Italy and other destinations in England.
+Southampton International Airport offers flights to and from many UK and European destinations, including France, Scotland, Ireland, Spain, the Channel Islands, Italy and other destinations in England.
+The airport is located on the northeast side of the city, near Eastleigh, and it has easy access from the M27 and M3 motorways.
+It takes around six minutes by train and around 20 minutes by bus to reach the city centre from the airport.

 Travelling to Southampton by sea